sasajo/polyapi-java/science/README.md

 < * Running on http://127.0.0.1:5000
 ```

-Then to hit the server, set your OPEN_API_KEY locally in your `.bashrc`:
+Then to hit the server, set your OPEN_API_KEY in your environment.
+For bash, update your `~/.bashrc`:

 ```
 export OPEN_API_KEY=<your_key>